 State and local regulations may also require the trailer to have its own braking system if loaded above a certain threshold.
+These requirements vary from state to state.

-Be sure to read and follow the instructions for the trailer brakes so they are installed, adjusted, and maintained properly.
+Read and follow the instructions for the trailer brakes so they are installed, adjusted, and maintained properly.